mesonbuild/meson/docs/markdown/Compiler-properties.md

 ==

 The compiler object has a method called `get_id`, which returns a lower case string describing the "family" of the compiler.

+The compiler object also has a method `get_argument_syntax` which returns a lower case string of `gcc`, `msvc`, or another undefined string value; identifying whether the compiler arguments use the same syntax as either `gcc` or `msvc`, or that its arguments are not like either.
+This should only be used to select the syntax of the arguments, such as those to test with `has_argument`.

-See [reference tables](Reference-tables.md) for a list of supported compiler ids.
+See [reference tables](Reference-tables.md#compiler-ids) for a list of supported compiler ids and their argument type.

 Does code compile?
 ==